trentbrivers/Project-Development-3308/FINAL_REPORT.md

 ![Question Screen.png](/img%2FQuestion%20Screen.png)

-Upon the player entering an answer the answer is routed back to the backend portion of the code via the submit answer React route.
-The answer is scored and updated scores commited to the database and a correct/incorrect flag is returned to the frontend along with updated scores.
+Upon the player entering an answer, it's routed back to the backend portion of the code via the submit answer React route.
+The answer is scored and updated scores committed to the database and a correct/incorrect flag is returned to the frontend along with updated scores.
 The correct answer is displayed along with updated score to the user.

 ![Answer_Correct_Screen.png](/img%2FAnswer_Correct_Screen.png)